MatteoGuadrini/psp/docs/simple.md

 ```

 !!! warning
-    If has been specified the option [Virtual Enviromenment](#virtual-enviromenment), the packages will be installed in the _Virtual Enviromenment_; otherwise, for the current user.
+    If has been specified the option [Virtual Environment](#virtual-environment), the packages will be installed in the _Virtual Environment_; otherwise, for the current user.

-The project structure after this choosen will be the same; will change the _venv_ folder and _pyproject.toml_ file:
+The project structure after this choosen will be the same; will change the _venv_ folder:

 ```console
 [gu]# ls -l mypyprj/venv/lib64/python3.12/site-packages